yingweiwo

 Absorption, Distribution and Excretion

-38 +/- 15 mL/min/m2 [patients with acquired immunodeficiency syndrome (AIDS) who had Pneumocystis carinii pneumonia (4 patients) or toxoplasmosis (2 patients).
-Trimetrexate was administered intravenously as a bolus injection at a dose of 30 mg/m2/day along with leucovorin 20 mg/m2 every 6 hours for 21 days]
+10% to 30% of the administered dose is excreted unchanged in the urine.
+20 ± 8 L/m² 36.9 ± 6 L/m² [Cancer patients] 38 +/- 15 mL/min/m² [Patients with acquired immunodeficiency syndrome (AIDS) and Pneumocystis pneumonia (4 cases) or toxoplasmosis (2 cases)].
+Trimethoprim was administered intravenously as a bolus injection of 30 mg/m²/day, simultaneously with 20 mg/m² of leucovorin intravenously every 6 hours for 21 days.

-Clinical pharmacokinetic studies in cancer patients show that trimetrexate plasma concentration-time curves are biphasic or triphasic in form.
-The terminal elimination half-life averages 13.6 hr.
-Mean total plasma clearance and volume of distribution as steady-state values were 27.9 ml/min/sq m and 21.1 l/sq m, respectively.
-Cerebrospinal fluid concentration was 3.4% of that in plasma, which shows that trimetrexate does not cross the blood-brain barrier well.
-Trimetrexate is 86 to 94% bound to plasma proteins.
+Clinical pharmacokinetic studies in cancer patients showed that trimesartan's plasma concentration-time curves were biphasic or triphasic.
+The mean terminal elimination half-life was 13.6 hours.
+The mean total plasma clearance and steady-state volume of distribution were 27.9 ml/min/m² and 21.1 l/m², respectively.
+The cerebrospinal fluid concentration was 3.4% of the plasma concentration, indicating that trimesartan does not readily cross the blood-brain barrier.
+Trimetasartan's binding to plasma proteins ranged from 86% to 94%.

-Mean oral bioavailability of the parenteral solution (glucuronate) in AIDS patients was 42%, with a mean maximum plasma concentration of 1182 ng/ml (3.2 umole/l) achieved 1.8 hr postdose. /Trimetrexate glucuromate/
+In HIV patients, the mean oral bioavailability of the parenteral solution (glucuronic acid) was 42%, and the mean maximum plasma concentration of 1182 ng/ml (3.2 μmol/L) was reached 1.8 hours after administration. /Trimethasone Glucuronic Acid/

-Hepatic.
-Preclinical data strongly suggest that the major metabolic pathway is oxidative O-demethylation, followed by conjugation to either glucuronide or the sulfate.
+Hepatic metabolism.
+Preclinical data strongly suggest that its primary metabolic pathway is oxidative O-demethylation, followed by conjugation with glucuronic acid or sulfate.

-Trimetrexate is highly metabolized by the liver.
-At least 2 metabolites are excreted in urine.
-One metabolite has been identified a 4'-O-glucuronide conjugate of trimetrexate, which is formed as a result of oxidative O-dimethylation at the 4'-position and subsequent conjugation with glucuronic acid.
-About 15% of a dose is excreted in urine as unchanged trimetrexate, while another 20% apparently excreted as metabolites.
+Trimethasone is primarily metabolized in the liver.
+At least two metabolites are excreted in the urine.
+One metabolite has been identified as the 4'-O-glucuronide conjugate of trimesone, which is formed by the conjugation of trimesone with glucuronic acid following oxidative O-dimethylation at the 4' position.
+Approximately 15% of the dose is excreted unchanged in the urine, and another 20% is excreted as metabolites.

-Hepatic.
-Preclinical data strongly suggest that the major metabolic pathway is oxidative O-demethylation, followed by conjugation to either glucuronide or the sulfate.
+Hepatic metabolism.
+Preclinical data strongly suggest that its primary metabolic pathway is oxidative O-demethylation, followed by conjugation with glucuronide or sulfate.

 11 to 20 hours